sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to create a basic LeNet-5 and train the model on Udacity provided sample dataset to consider it as a baseline to judge improvements.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Later on, I employed various models, including LeNet-5, nVidia CNN, nVidia CNN with dropouts etc. In all the models, I found both the training error and validation error to be low.
+However I found out that classic nVidia model performed better than others.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The final step was to run the simulator to see how well the car was driving around track 1.
+There was one particular spot, the left turn right after the bridge, where the vehicle fell off the track.
+To improve the driving behavior in this and other cases, I put more emphasis on capturing quality data, doing dataset correction and dataset augmentation.
+These techniques made the trained model drive the car far better.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+Here is a diagram of that process

+![alt text][image2]

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 118-130) consisted of a convolution neural network with the following layers and layer sizes in the diagram below:

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)